“Everyone who remembers their own education remembers teachers, not methods and techniques. The teacher is the heart of the educational system.”

 According to a paper published by Pennsylvania State University (Penn State) 46% of teachers report high daily stress during the school year. *That’s tied with nurses for the highest rate among all occupational groups.

-Teachers are put into a system with minimal support, high standards of achievement expectations, an iron clad curriculum, and a lack of resources.
+Teachers are put into a system with minimal support, a high standard of achievement expectations, an iron clad curriculum, and a lack of resources.

 Our teachers are faced with growing class sizes and an inability to enforce classroom behavior.
 They are surrounded by 30 or more students, some of which have behavioral issues, some have no interest in learning, and some simply do not prepare.
 All of this takes away from the students that do want to learn and the students who are quietly falling behind.